openthread/ot-docs/site/en/reference/cli/concepts/coaps.md

    coaps response from fdde:ad00:beef:0:9903:14b:27e0:5744
    ```
    In this example, `con` means that you want a reliable message, which is
-   obtained using a confirmable message (`con`), to be sent to the CoAPS server.
+   obtained using a confirmable message (`con`), to be sent to the Secure CoAP server.
    The default is to send a non-confirmable (`non-con`) message.

    The string `hellothere` is an example of using the optional `payload`